 Pick each layer as if it’s the only layer your wearing that day.
 In other words, don’t choose a fabric or pattern that doesn’t match or look good if you removed an outer layer.
 If I remove my heavy coat, will I look good and stay warm?
 And if I remove another layer, does everything match, coordinate, and keep me comfortable?

 Since our objective in cold weather wear is to stay warm, don’t neglect your hands, head, and feet.
 Keeping your feet warm and dry should be your first priority.
 I think we can all agree when our feet are cold it’s impossible for the rest of our body to feel warm.
 Choose a sole that keeps your feet warm.
 Wearing wing tip or cap toes with leather soles is not a great idea if the forecast calls for heavy rain or snow.
 You can still find stylish and fashionable dress shoes with rubber soles.

 For a more casual and stylish look, Chukka boots are my footwear of choice during cold weather months.
 They look great, come in a variety of styles and fabrics and can keep your keep warm and dry.
 Timberland boots are an excellent option if you’re going to be outside for long periods of time.

 Scarves have become a standard accessory for me during the winter months.
-Winter temps can vary greatly in Southern states and I’ve found scarves are a great accessory for windy days too.
+Winter temps can vary significantly in Southern states, and I’ve found scarves are an excellent accessory for windy days too.